-Invitations can be ordered and purchased through University Communications at firstname.lastname@example.org.
+Invitations can be coordinated with Herff-Jones at www.herff-jones.com/college/graduation.
+In addition, invitations can be ordered and purchased through University Communications at firstname.lastname@example.org.
 The generic A6 or A7 invitations are $1 per set (includes blank envelope).
 Personalized A6 or A7 invitations are $1, with a $60 set-up charge.
 The optional personalized inside cards can be ordered in quantities of 25 ($17), 50 ($20), 75 ($23) or 100 ($25).
+Layout and Pricing.

 A professional photographer will take photographs of all degree candidates as each candidate receives his or her diploma cover.
 Proofs will be emailed to each graduate’s Ole Miss email account by the photography vendor, GradImages.

 Students march to the convocation with their college/school peers.
 Please report to the location indicated below for your degree program no later than 8:30 a.m. on Saturday, May 14, 2016:

 Accountancy — Lamar (Old Law School)